Skip to main content

 If you’re dealing with pityrosporum folliculitis (aka fungal acne),¹⁶ your provider may recommend fluconazole, which is one of the most widely used antifungal agents.¹⁷ It is FDA-approved to treat urinary tract infections, yeast infections, and meningitis, among other infections.

 How it works: As an antifungal treatment, fluconazole targets the yeast that can contribute to the development of fungal acne.
-At Curology, our providers typically recommend a 10-day course of treatment.

 Most patients tolerate fluconazole well, though it can lead to some side effects, particularly gastrointestinal symptoms that include: